ayush-dev11/medbikriTask/README.md

 # medbikriTask
-type "npm install" in the project directory after cloning it to install all the packages.
+Type "npm install" in the project directory after cloning it to install all the packages.
 To start the server: node server.js, server starts on port 5000 To view the video details : visit "localhost:5000/videos"